snowplow/documentation/docs/collecting-data/code-generation/commands/index.md

 ### `snowtype init`

 Initialize the setup of Snowtype code generation in a project.
-Creates the `snowtype.config.json` file.
+Creates the configuration file.

 **Options**
  -  `-i, --organizationId` Organization ID.